TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-users-cantcreate.md

     cloudEnvironments="public"
  />

-# I can't create a new user in my Azure AD
+# I can't create a new user in my Azure AD tenant

 ## **Recommended steps**